bhattlab/lathe/README.md

 And create the new conda environment with

 	conda env create -f envs/environment.yml

+Future updates can be done with
+	conda env update -f envs/environment.yaml

 Now activate the environment with

     conda activate mgwf

-This is a step that must be repeated whenever using any metagenomics workflow.
+(This is a step that must be repeated whenever using any metagenomics workflow.)

-If there are dependency issues, please check for environment updates by running
+This repository is forked from elimoss/metagenomics_workflows.
+To sync updates,
+	git fetch upstream
+	git checkout master

-		git pull
+	git merge upstream/master
-		conda env update -f envs/environment.yaml